jaffamonkey/current-website/src/site/skills/testing.md

 We can work out timescales and tasks, depending on your needs and budget.
 Whether you want a little help getting more automation in your pipeline, or need some general app performance checks, I can deliver results.

-This won't be done in isolation - it's not the 1990's, so it's just just a matter to deliverables, it's about engagement with you and your team to ensure you have input you need.
+This won't be done in isolation - it's not the 1990's; the way of working is about engagement with you and your team, to ensure you have input you need.

 ## Deliverables
 - Adaptive test strategies.